claudiustroee/select-skip/README.md

     -For desktop I showed 3 slides, for tablet 2 and for mobile just a list one on top one the other -On the bottom div after selected I have changed the style.

+## Overall changes
-The page right now is better as in responsiveness.
+    -The page right now is better as in responsiveness.
-The information is showed more clearly.
+    -The information is showed more clearly.
-I feel line the overall user experience is better.
+    -I feel line the overall user experience is better.